 Marianne van Silfhout Gallery

-Backed by Marianne van Silfhout’s value of the binding of wilderness adventure and education, and art, this gallery located at the St. Lawrence College in Brockville was opened by this graduate from the Fine Art program.
+Backed by Marianne van Silfhout’s value of the binding of wilderness adventure and education, and art, this gallery located at the St. Lawrence College in Brockville was opened by this graduate from the Fine Arts program.
 This gallery not only features exhibits from graduates of the Fine Arts program, but also innovative visual creations by many from Eastern Ontario and other parts of Canada.
 Details

 Cowan’s Dairy